thorwhalen/essays/synthetic_data_digital_clones_and_all_that_jazz.md

 Reality, as always, is a bit more in the grey.
 (But if you want black and white commandments, here it is:
 Stay away from synthetic data.)

+## Nutshell

+Synthetic data always has a model/distribution assumption behind it.
+It's **that information** you're actually trying to enhance your model with.
+The only reason you're generating points is that your model can't (shame on it), or you don't know how to make it (shame on you), ingest any another form of information.

 ## Use cases

 Synthetic data is good if you count synthetic data as being data you generated from the raw data.